paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2010-06-02-star_wars_ipad.md

 ---
 Another Adam Buxton YouTube classic:

-> A long time ago, in a galaxy blah blah away...
-Big Jobs does his best to convince a skeptical Rebel Alliance that the i-Pad really is a game changer.
+> A long time ago, in a galaxy blah blah away… Big Jobs does his best to convince a skeptical Rebel Alliance that the i-Pad really is a game changer.